 Nipple retraction can be a symptom of more common types of breast cancer, such as carcinoma.
 This symptom may occur when malignancies are large enough to be seen on a mammogram and felt during a physical examination.

 Retracted nipples that have been apparent since birth and those that occur gradually over time are typically not cause for alarm.

 If your nipples suddenly appear retracted or inverted, see your doctor.
+If you don’t already have a provider, our Healthline FindCare tool can help you connect to physicians in your area.
 Remember that there are many causes for this symptom.

 Other symptoms of the nipple which may need medical attention include:

 - a lump or swelling of the nipple